pingcap/docs-cn/tispark-deployment-topology.md

 TiSpark is a component built for running Apache Spark on top of TiDB/TiKV to answer complex OLAP queries.
 It brings benefits of both the Spark platform and the distributed TiKV cluster to TiDB and makes TiDB a one-stop solution for both online transactions and analytics.

-For more information about TiSpark, see [TiSpark User Guide](/tispark-overview.md).
+For more information about the TiSpark architecture and how to use it, see [TiSpark User Guide](/tispark-overview.md).

 ## Topology information